-(4) Data collection date(s): Annual - total completed acreage is initially tallied in late fall each year and documented in annual reports from the Maryland and Virginia Oyster Restoration Interagency Workgroups (by spring of the following year).

-(5) Planned update frequency (e.g., annual, biannual, etc.):
+- (4) Data collection date(s): Annual total completed acreage is initially tallied in late fall each year and documented in annual reports from the Maryland and Virginia Oyster Restoration Interagency Workgroups (by spring of the following year).
+Update documents and other data are available from the Maryland and Virginia Oyster Restoration Workgroups. - (5) Planned update frequency (e.g., annual, biannual, etc.):

-- Source Data: annual - Indicator: annual
+Source Data: annualIndicator: annual